A new approach to help those with mental illness

 Psychiatric services based on the Recovery Model are essential.
 Recognizing that while counseling and medicine are part of recovery, Recovery happens when all aspects of the Recovery Model are in place.

 People living with mental illness developed The Recovery Model, a cultural paradigm shift not based on diagnosis or prognosis, recognizing such for only two purposes, billing and qualifying for services.
 This model’s foundation draws its strength from lived-experience with mental illness.
 The Recovery Model recognizes the person with the diagnosis as the expert of living with their symptoms.

 What are the Peer-based principles of Recovery?

 Many peers (people with lived experience with mental illness) feel that the term “Principles” is too clinical and therefore too impersonal for Recovery purposes.
 Instead, peers prefer to use the term “Recovery Pathways.”
-How one finds and explores these Recovery Pathways will be unique to each individual.
-According to Ashcraft, Zeeb, Martin (2007), Recovery is comprised of five pathways:
+How one finds and explores these Recovery Pathways will be unique to each person.
+There are five pillars of Recovery :